minibolt-guide/minibolt/guide/bonus/system/tor-bridge.md

   $ sudo apt install unattended-upgrades apt-listchanges
   ```

-* Edit the next file and enter the nex lines at the end of file. save and exit
+* Edit the next file and enter the next lines at the end of the file. save and exit

   ```sh
   $ sudo nano /etc/apt/apt.conf.d/50unattended-upgrades